zhikaiwang1992/zhikaiwang1992.github.io/_pages/cv.md

 Manuscript(s) Under Review
 =====
 *  [1] Wei Wang, Satish C. Singh and **Zhikai Wang** et al., Crustal structure and magmatism of the Limpopo transform margin at the Southern Mozambique using wide-angle seismic data.
-(Under review in ‘Geophysical Journal International’).
+(Under monir review in ‘Geophysical Journal International’).
 <br />

 Publications in Peer Reviewed Journals